cherryot02/studying-for-ComptiaA/Resources.md

 Most importantly:
 Comptia's A+ objectives.
 This one is basically the basis of the exam so studying that and using it for reviewing is handy.

+Update: I forgot to add that I also used Lab Simulator for A+ by CertExams in my college classes.
+And i cannot stress enough that it is very useful.
+Alongside with it is TestOut.